swcarpentry/git-novice/01-backup.md

 ~~~

 Whoops:
-Git won't commit because we didn't use `git add` first.
+Git won't commit because we didn't use `git add` first - there's nothing in the index and nothing for git to make a commit out of!
-Let's do that:
+Remember to promote our work from the working tree to the index first using 'git add':

 ~~~
 $ git add mars.txt